CharlesEtieve/Komoju-Demo/README.md

+This project is an Android app written in Kotlin using Clean Architecture with MVVM.
+I used Kotlin Coroutines with Flow for asynchronous operations, Ktor for API calls, and Koin for dependency injection.

+# Installation

+Open the repository with Android Studio to compile.

+Put your api key in your local.properties file:
+API_KEY=tk_xxx

 # Plan

-You gave me 3 hours so here is my plan to complete it :
+My plan to complete the app in 3 hours with decent architecture:

 - Create Android project and add dependencies for Kotlin, Coroutine Flow, Ktor and Koin (15 min)
 - Create DomainPaymentMethod, DomainPaymentSession, DomainPaymentStatus, DomainAmount and DomainException models (15 min)
 - Create PaymentMethodRepository (interface and impl) and Api with getPaymentMethodList method (15 min)
 - Create PaymentService (interface and impl) and Api with createPaymentSession, getPaymentStatus methods (15 min)
 - Create Base64ToBitmapHelper (5 min)
-- Create withRetry utils (5 min)- Create PaymentMethodScreen and viewModel (10 min)
+- Create withRetry utils (5 min)
+- Create PaymentMethodScreen and viewModel (10 min)
 - Create PaymentAmountScreen and viewModel (10 min)
 - Create PaymentQRCodeScreen and viewModel (10 min)
 - Create PaymentCompletionScreen (10 min)